My Forking Life

 What kind of cabbage to use

-There are many different types of cabbage, and they can all work with this dish.
-I prefer green cabbage but use whatever cabbage you have on hand.
+There are many types of cabbage, and they all work well with this dish.
+I prefer green cabbage, but use whatever cabbage you have on hand.

 Some options include napa cabbage, green cabbage, or red cabbage.